shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 # Boop-erang

-\+5 atk 2d6 Slashing, Thrown (30/60)
+Thrown (30/60) +5 atk 1d6 Slashing

+As an action, you can throw this boomerang to a point within range.
+Make an Athletics skill check, this will be the boomerang’s boop strength.
+The boomerang makes an attack on all creatures in a line to its destination, booping them away from you.

-When you throw this boomerang, make an Athletics skill check.
-If it hits its target, the target gets knocked back a distance equal to your Strength modifier times 5.
+A creature hit by this boomerang gets knocked back a distance equal to your Strength modifier times 5.
-Saving throw: Strength DC = the result of your Athletics skill check
+**Saving throw**: Strength DC = the boomerang’s boop strength

-If it misses its target on the way out, you may have it make a second attack on the way back.

-If it hits its target either time, the boomerang falls to the ground 5ft from its target.
+As a reaction, if you threw it since the beginning of your last turn, you may recall the boomerang back to you.
+It makes an attack on all creatures in a line back to you, booping them towards you.

+When the boomerang returns to you, you catch it.
+**Skill check**: Acrobatics DC = the boomerang’s boop strength
+**Success**: You catch it.
+**Failure**: The boomerang makes an attack on you and falls to the ground on the space you were at when you recalled it.

 # Glove of Holding